kedars/esp-jumpstart-book/docs/en/rst/networkconfig.rst

 -  Launch the application and follow the wizard as shown in the images below.

-For ESP8266: ESP8266 does not have a Bluetooth, thus the default provisioning mode is SoftAP.
-The app to be used for provisioning is **wifi-sec1**.
+**For ESP8266:** ESP8266 does not have a Bluetooth, thus the default provisioning mode is SoftAP.
+The app to be used for SoftAP provisioning is **wifi-sec1**.

 -  If all goes well, your device would be connected to your Home Wi-Fi network.